Almond Milk Is Bad For The Environment And Your Health!

-Out of all the options listed above, almond milk is the most popular non-dairy alternative on the market today.
+Out of all the options listed above, almond milk is the most popular plant based / non-dairy alternative on the market today.
 Over $700 million is spent annually on almond milk in the U.S.2

 This is due to a wide range of factors.
 You can pick up almond milk in any supermarket, right next to gallons of regular milk.
-There’s no need to go on a quest to a hidden health food store, it’s mass produced in response to this demand.
+There’s no need to go on a quest to a hidden health food store to find almond milk, it’s mass produced in response to this demand.

 People are also trying to be conscious of their health, and make better choices that do not pose a risk to themselves, their children or the environment.
-In comparison to dairy alternatives, almond milk is quite low in calories and sugar content.
+In comparison to dairy alternatives, almond milk is quite low in calories.